januaryonlakestreet/WorkSamples/unreal engine C++/README.md

 all projects are being actively worked on it is advisable to look at the code as is.
+To build you must generate visual studio files & then build from source.